Skip to main content

 Location: Church Creek Park, 27116 72nd Ave.
 N.W., Stanwood

 This is one of my favorite parks, with a nature-themed playground and a disc golf course.
 If you’re looking for a weeknight movie fix north of Seattle, this is it.
-For three Thursdays in August, you can catch family favorites for free.
+For three Thursdays in August, you can catch family favorites and enjoy popcorn for free.
+Treats from local bakeries will be for sale.
 Movies begin at dusk, usually around 8 or 8:30 p.m.

 Outdoor movie lineup: